fox32-arch/demos/rust/README.md

-# NOTE
+# Building
 This requires Rust nightly to work properly due to the use of `#![no_std]`.
-If you have Rustup, Cargo will automatically switch to Rust nightly when compiling this.
+If you have `rustup`, Cargo will automatically switch to Rust nightly when compiling this.